Prada’s SS26 Collection Proves Opposites Really Do Attract

 Prada

 And then: skin!
 Lots of it, but only on top.
 The now-ubiquitous “bra top” appeared, though in the hands of Prada and Simons, it bore no resemblance to lingerie.
 Instead, it was a severe bandeau, sharply tailored, Prada’s triangular enamel “V” logo slicing away at the hem to frame a wink of underboob.
-Construction here was key: the piece read less like underwear and more like architectural paneling for the torso.
+Construction here was key: the piece read less like underwear and more like an architectural paneling for the torso.

 Prada